 My research interests include studies of interactive information retrieval/seeking, trying to understand the task a person is doing and providing proactive recommendations.
 I also study social media and data generated by wearable devices as kinds of signals that can help us understand and impact human behaviors.
 I apply them to various problems related to search, personalization, and recommendation.
 Recently I have also been exploring ways to reduce bias and bring fairness in search and in general in Machine Learning.
-My work falls under and uniquely connects Computer Science, Data Science, and Information Science.
+My work -- Human-Centered ML/AI -- falls under and uniquely connects Computer Science, Data Science, and Information Science.

 I received my PhD in Information Science from University of North Carolina (UNC) at Chapel Hill.
 I hold an MTech, Computer Science & Engineering from Indian Institute of Technology (IIT) Madras, India and an MS, Computer Science from University of Massachusetts (UMass) Amherst.
 I have published and talked extensively on topics related to social and collaborative information seeking, interactive information retrieval, and social media.
 I have served as a consultant to the United Nations Data Analytics on various Data Science projects involving social and political issues, peacekeeping, climate change, and energy.

 At UW, I direct the InfoSeeking Lab, as well as special interest groups on Neural IR, Social Information Seeking, and Sensor-Aware Information Seeking Behavior.
 If you are interested in working with me, please check out these research groups/labs before contacting me.
 Look at my research themes, currently funded projects, and a list of my current and past students.